EllenLI2000/EllenLI2000.github.io/about.md

 I am a PhD student at TU/e in the Department of Industrial Design, under the supervision of [Dr. Daniel Tetteroo](https://danieltetteroo.nl/) and [Dr. Maarten Houben](https://maartenhouben.be/).
 From September 2023 to January 2025, I worked as a research assistant at the [**BiWell Lab**](https://yuhanlolo.github.io/me/lab.html), City University of Hong Kong, and was supervised by [Dr. Yuhan Luo](https://yuhanlolo.github.io/me/).
 My research interests focus on personalized healthcare technology, persuasive technology, conversational agents, and personal informatics.

 ### News & Travel
-+ **2025.5** One paper was accepted by the International Journal of Human-Computer Studies (IJHCS).
-Thank all my co-authors for their support and guidance 🥳
 + **2025.4** CHI'25 Yokohama 🌸
-+ **2025.4** One paper was accepted at DIS'25.
-Congrats to my co-authors 🥳
-+ **2025.1** One paper was accepted at CHI'25.
-Congrats to my co-authors 🥳
 + **2024.12** Invited Talk @ China-Netherlands Design Research Doctoral Forum 🙌
-+ **2024.12** One case study was accepted at CHI'25.
-Congrats to my co-authors 🥳
 + **2024.5** CHI'24 Hawaii 🏄‍♀️
-+ **2024.1** One paper was accepted at CHI'24.
-Thank all my co-authors for their support and guidance 🥳
 + **2023.7** CUI'23 Eindhoven 🌷

 ### Educational Background